kiwi-ng

 --color-output

-Use Escape Sequences to print different types of information in colored output.
-The underlaying terminal has to understand those escape characters.
-Error messages appear red, warning messages yellow and debugging information will be printed light grey.
+Use escape sequences to print different types of information in colored output. for this option to work, the underlying terminal must support those escape characters.
+Error messages appear in red, warning messages in yellow, and debugging information is printed in light grey.

 --config=<configfile>

 Use specified runtime configuration file.
-If not specified the runtime configuration is looked up at ~/.config/kiwi/config.yml or /etc/kiwi.yml
+If not specified, the runtime configuration is expected to be in the ~/.config/kiwi/config.yml or /etc/kiwi.yml files.

 --debug